UK film sector handed major jobs and growth boost by tax reliefs

 The UK government has introduced a major boost to the next generation of independent films through a tax relief uplift.
 This initiative aims to create jobs and drive growth by making more British hits like Aftersun (2021) and Billy Elliot (2000) possible.

-The Independent Film Tax Credit (IFTC) will allow productions with budgets up to £15 million to be eligible for a relief of 53% on qualifying expenditure.
-Films with budgets up to £23.5 million can also qualify for the IFTC, with a tapered relief.
+The Independent Film Tax Credit (IFTC) will allow films with a total core expenditure of under £15 million to be eligible for a relief of 53% on qualifying expenditure.
+Films with a total core expenditure of up to £23.5 million can qualify for the IFTC, however can only claim on up to a maximum of 80% of £15 million of the core expenditure. £23.5 million is the tipping point where it becomes more advantageous to claim the standard rate of AVEC without being capped at £15 million.

 The creative industries are a key part of the economy, generating £125 billion a year, and form a central part of the government’s mission to grow the economy.
 The UK film sector is already worth £1.36 billion and employs more than 195,000 people, with the potential to grow further thanks to these reliefs.